tabgab/my_kia_query_android/README.md

 4. View your vehicle's status information (cached from cloud)
 5. Use the refresh button to update vehicle data
 6. Click on the location to open Google Maps
+7. Add widgets to your home screen:
+   - Choose "12V Battery (Text)" for a simple text display
+   - Choose "12V Battery (Graphical)" for a visual battery representation

 ## Security Considerations